yarisvt/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-master-data-centre.md

 `event_options:` Enables key events such as updates and deletes, to be propagated to the various instance zones.
 API Definitions and Policies will be propagated by default.

-6. Update your organisation with a PUT request to the same endpoint, but this time, passing in your modified `myorg.json` file.
+6.Update your organisation with a PUT request to the same endpoint, but this time, passing in your modified `myorg.json` file.

 ```{.copywrapper}
 curl -X PUT $DASH_URL/admin/organisations/$ORG_ID -H "Admin-Auth: $DASH_ADMIN_SECRET" -d @myorg.json